LeetLLM

 Diagram Diagram

-Concrete memory example: Batch of 8, 32 heads, n=8192n = 8192n=8192, FP16:
+Batch of 8, 32 heads, n=8192n = 8192n=8192, FP16 (16-bit floating point format):

 Attention matrix=8×32×81922×2 bytes≈32 GB\text{Attention matrix} = 8 \times 32 \times 8192^2 \times 2 \text{ bytes} \approx 32 \text{ GB}Attention matrix=8×32×81922×2 bytes≈32 GB

-FlashAttention: The Production Solution
+FlashAttention: The production solution

 FlashAttention (Dao et al., 2022)[5] is now the standard in virtually every production LLM.
 It reduces memory from O(n2)O(n^2)O(n2) to O(n)O(n)O(n) without any approximation: the output is mathematically identical.

-Core idea: Instead of materializing the full n×nn \times nn×n attention matrix in GPU HBM (High Bandwidth Memory, the main GPU memory; slow, ~2TB/s), compute attention in tiles that fit in SRAM (Static Random Access Memory, a small, ultra-fast on-chip cache; fast, ~19TB/s on A100), using online softmax to avoid storing the full matrix:[6]
+Instead of materializing the full n×nn \times nn×n attention matrix in GPU HBM (High Bandwidth Memory, the main GPU memory; slow, ~2TB/s), FlashAttention computes attention in tiles that fit in SRAM (Static Random Access Memory, a small, ultra-fast on-chip cache; fast, ~19TB/s on A100), using online softmax to avoid storing the full matrix:[6]

 PropertyStandard AttentionFlashAttention